Review of CPEC accord underway: Imran

 Earlier, the prime minister visited the Southern Command Headquarters in Quetta.

-The COAS said that having achieved stability in troubled areas of KP, lately our focus has been on Balochistan which was the economic future of Pakistan.
+The COAS said that having achieved stability in troubled areas of KP, lately our focus has been on Balochistan which is economic future of Pakistan.

 The prime minister acknowledged and appreciated contributions of security forces towards improving peace, stability and socio-economic development of the province.

-He said that through a comprehensive national effort, cooperation between federal and provincial governments and assistance of army, we shall realise the true potential of Balochistan.
-He said that only a cohesive national effort shall take the provinces and the country to the rightful destination of peace, progress and prosperity.
+He said that through a comprehensive national effort, cooperation between federal and provincial governments and assistance of Army we shall realise the true potential of Balochistan.
+He said that only a cohesive national effort shall take provinces and the country to the rightful destination of peace, progress and prosperity.

+Meanwhile, a parliamentary delegation of Balochistan National Party (BNP-Mengal group) called on Imran Khan.

-QUETTA: Prime Minister Imran Khan said on Saturday that his government was reviewing the China-Pakistan Economic Corridor (CPEC) agreement, promising to address Balochistan's reservations by giving the province its due share.
+QUETTA: Prime Minister Imran Khan said on Saturday that his government is reviewing China-Pakistan Economic Corridor (CPEC) agreement, promising to address Balochistan's reservations by giving the province its due share.

 He lamented that the previous experienced rulers caused damage to Pakistan and took massive loans.
 Noting that the country was currently facing financial issues, the prime minister said, “We hope that we will soon get rid of this difficulty.”

-Imran said that Pakistan’s progress was linked with the development of Balochistan.
-He further said the completion of Kachhi canal would bring an agricultural revolution in Balochistan.
-He said that of the 363 kilometre-long canal starting from Taunsa Barrage at Indus River, 281 kilometres lies in Punjab and 80 kilometres in Balochistan.
+He said that Pakistan’s progress was linked with development of Balochistan.
+Imran Khan further said the completion of Kachhi canal would bring an agricultural revolution in Balochistan.
+He said that of the 363 kilometres long canal starting from Taunsa Barrage at Indus River, 281 kilometres lies in Punjab and 80 kilometres in Balochistan.

-Later, while speaking at an event, the premier requested Balochistan Chief Minister Jam Kamal Khan to adopt the new local bodies system, which is going to be introduced in Punjab and Khyber Pakhtunkhwa.
-He said the Pakistan Tehreek-e-Insaf (PTI) managed to bag two-thirds majority in the KP as resources were allocated to the lowest tier of the government.
+Later, while speaking in an event, the premier requested Balochistan Chief Minister Jam Kamal Khan to adopt the new local bodies system which is going to be introduced in Punjab and Khyber Pakhtunkhwa.
+He said the Pakistan Tehreek-e-Insaf (PTI) managed to bag two-third majority in KP as resources were allocated to the lowest tier of the government.

 “There has been massive development in KP villages as the basic living standards of people have improved,” he said.
 Imran Khan said there is an urgent need for human development programmes in the province.